WILD TIMES – Our Transition Group for young people aged 11 – 13 years

 “Into the wild we go”

-“Into the wild we go” is a year-long project that facilitates groups of young people on a journey of discovery in and through nature.
+“Into the wild we go” was a year-long project that facilitates groups of young people on a journey of discovery in and through nature.

 The project is the result of a pilot scheme we ran last summer with year 7 secondary transition students and conversations we had with them and other young people in our Forest School practice.